Switzerland and its lead in the number of Bitcoin ATM a lesson for Germany

 Users should be aware of fees, limits, and requirements before approaching the device.
 Lack of clarity discourages users more quickly than high commissions.

-If ATMs are to function effectively, they should be located where cash actually circulates—in everyday retail outlets.
-Symbolic, remote locations do not encourage usage.
+If Bitcoin ATMs be practical, they should be located where cash actually circulates—in everyday retail locations.
+Symbolic, remote locations do not drive adoption.

 Visible consumer protection.